We now have a JustGiving fundraising page so please support our work.

 WOULD IT HELP YOU TO DISCUSS THIS WITH SOMEONE IN A SAFE ENVIRONMENT?

-TG PALS are currently supporting many people who do not identify with their assigned gender, who choose or need to express themselves outside of the gender binary of male and female.
+TG PALS are currently supporting many people who do not identify with their assigned biological sex and who have questions about their gender identity, who express themselves outside of the gender binary of male and female.
 We support anyone who identifies as 'trans' and uphold the principles of a gender spectrum encompassing myriad expressions of gender identity,individual to each person.

 We also support people who are related to or in a relationship with a trans person.
 When a loved one comes out as 'trans' this can evoke extreme feelings of concern-for their safety, peace of mind, for the relationship and particularly for partners, a sense of confusion surrounding their own identity and often, feelings of loss of the loved one they knew.
 It can be hard to face when the one you love and the one you lose are one and the same.
 We support partners through the process of coming to terms with the changes in relationships that a loved ones transition can bring and through what is effectively a 'coming out' process of their own.